|

 Prev | Up | Contents | Down | Next

-As we already know associative arrays or hashes are a generalization of a regular arrays (lists) to a non numeric indexes.
-They provide a built in dictionary capabilities in Perl.
+Associative arrays or hashes are a generalization of a regular arrays (lists) to a non numeric indexes.
+They provide a built-in dictionary capabilities in Perl.
 You put values into the hash by defining key-value pairs.
 Like Perl arrays, hashes grow and shrink automatically when you add or delete pairs.
 The main difference is that array indexes are converted to numeric before retrieving the value and in associative arrays they are not and thus can be arbitrary strings (for regular arrays all non-numeric indexes are equivalent to the index 0).
 The first language that introduced this type of data structures into the language was probably Snobol.

-To define an associative array we use the usual parenthesis notation for lists, but the array itself is prefixed by a % sign.
+To define a hash we use the usual parenthesis notation for lists, but the array itself is prefixed by a % sign.
 Suppose we want to create an array of URLs of sites and their IP addresses.
 It would look like this:

 %hosts = ("www.yahoo.com" => "131.111.11.1",